 Transportation ETFs can be a smart addition to a broadly diversified portfolio.
-Investing in 2020 has become challenging, especially in light of the stock market crash propelled by uncertainty over the global coronavirus outbreak.
+Investing in 2022 has become challenging, especially in light of the stock market crash propelled by uncertainty over the global COVID-19 outbreak.
 Diversification is arguably more important now than at any time in recent history.

-But first, it's smart to understand how transportation ETFs work—before you invest your money.
-Find out if transportation sector funds can be a good investment now, or for the long term.
+It's smart to understand how transportation ETFs work before you invest your money.
+Find out if transportation sector funds can be a good investment now or for the long term.

 - Transportation ETFs are funds that invest solely in companies within the transportation sector.